 - The first season of Prison Break ended with the main characters running through a field after their getaway plane left without them, while cops close in from almost every direction.
 In the beginning of the second season, it's revealed that they got away by...running through a forest and maneuvering around a moving train, which stops the cops from chasing them.
 It's made worse by the fact that the first season ends at night, but the second season begins during the day, raising the question of what, exactly, happened in what must have been several hours between the episodes.

-- Episode Two in the first season of Twin Peaks ends with Agent Cooper having a dream from which he learns the identity of who killed Laura Palmer.
+- The second episode of Twin Peaks 'Traces to Nowhere' ends with Agent Cooper having a dream from which he learns the identity of who killed Laura Palmer.
 Cooper immediately wakes up from the dream to call up Sheriff Truman that he knows who the murderer is but teases that the answer could "wait 'till morning."
-Come the next episode, taking place that following morning, Cooper recaps all the events from the dream that ended with Laura Palmer whispering the name of her killer in his ear.
+Come the next episode 'Zen, or the Skill to Catch a Killer', taking place that following morning, Cooper recaps all the events from the dream that ended with Laura Palmer whispering the name of her killer in his ear.
 Then, once he's asked who the killer is, Cooper nonchalantly responds "I don't remember."

 - Season 1 finale: Jones Faking the Dead causes all the deputies to kill each other in surprise.